FAQs for "Adding a New Inspection"

 • Lot Serial #: Identifies the lot or batch being inspected.

-• Sample Size: The number of samples to be inspected.
+• Sample Size: Number of samples to be inspected.

-• Acceptance Ratio (%): The percentage of samples that must pass inspection
+• Acceptance Ratio (%): Percentage of samples that must pass inspection.

 4. How do I link an Order # to an inspection?

-• The Order # can be linked during the inspection creation process.
-This step is optional but useful for organizing inspections and associating them with specific work orders in the production process
+A: The Order # can be linked during inspection creation.
+This is optional but helps organize inspections and associate them with specific work orders.

 5. Why is it important to select the correct Department for an inspection?

-• Selecting the correct Department ensures that the inspection is associated with the appropriate operational area, making it easier to manage and track inspections across different departments
+A: Selecting the correct department ensures the inspection is associated with the appropriate operational area, making it easier to manage and track inspections across departments.

 6. How do I select the Product being inspected?

-• The Product is selected from a dropdown menu that includes all products associated with your organization.
-Ensure that the selected product is tied to a Template/Specification for accurate inspection.
+A: Products are selected from a dropdown menu of all products in your organization.
+Ensure the selected product is tied to a Template/Specification for accurate inspection.

 7. What is the role of the Lot Serial # in an inspection?

-• The Lot Serial # serves as a unique identifier for the batch being inspected, linking the inspection report to the correct batch in the batch look-up tool located in the inventory manager
+A: The Lot Serial # serves as a unique identifier for the batch being inspected, linking the inspection report to the correct batch in the batch look-up tool located in the Inventory Manager.

 8. How do I determine the appropriate Sample Size for an inspection?

-• The Sample Size refers to the number of samples that will be inspected within the batch or lot.
-It can vary depending on the size of the batch and the criticality of the product being inspected.
+A: Sample Size refers to the number of samples to inspect within a batch or lot.
+It varies depending on batch size and the criticality of the product.

 9. What is the Acceptance Ratio (%) and how is it used in an inspection?

-• The Acceptance Ratio (%) specifies the percentage of samples that must pass the inspection for the batch to be considered acceptable for shipping or sale.
-A 100% acceptance ratio is typically recommended if only one sample is being inspected.
+A: The Acceptance Ratio (%) specifies the percentage of samples that must pass for the batch to be considered acceptable for shipping or sale.
+For single-sample inspections, a 100% ratio is typically recommended.

 10. Should I create a Batch Record for the inspection?

-• Creating a Batch Record is recommended as it allows you to document and link the inspection to its bill of materials (BOM).
-This ensures that all materials used during production are accounted for and traceable.
+A: Yes.
+Creating a Batch Record documents and links the inspection to its Bill of Materials (BOM), ensuring all materials used are accounted for and traceable.

 11. What is the significance of enabling Individual Sample Batch Records?

-• Enabling Individual Sample Batch Records allows each sample to have its own batch record.
-This is useful when inspecting products or activities at different stages, ensuring detailed tracking of each sample event
+A: This allows each sample to have its own batch record, useful when inspecting products or activities at different stages for detailed tracking.

 12. How do I finalize the creation of a new inspection?